 Rooms at our exclusive lodge are all very comfortable but vary in size, bed size and in-room facilities.
 Rooms will be assigned on suitability and on a first-come basis.
 Single accommodations are not available at our lodge, but are available for the first night in Anchorage.

 A magical adventure that every photographer should do.
 The trip was amazing.
 The brown bears get real close to the photographers.
 The wilderness along with a beautiful and comfortable lodge is a great experience.
 The food was gourmet.
 The staff at the lodge has a saying, "Visit us as tourists and leave us as family."

 For anyone interested in nature or photography, this trip is a must do!
 Brown bears at close range, great accommodations and 20 hours a day of good light.

-- Photograph the awesome Alaska brown bear at close range and from ground level—at peak time of year
+- Photograph the awesome Alaska brown bears at close range and from ground level—at peak time of year

 - Tour limited to 8 participants